afbiggs/Tennis-Ball-Machine/README.md

 ## 🖥️ Languages Used

 - **C++** *(currently used for microcontroller programming)*
-- Future improvements may include **Python & JavaScript** for UI and automation enhancements.
+- Future improvements will include **Python & JavaScript** for UI and automation enhancements.

 ---